pawelrys/VetApp/README.md

-# Final project for the subject of programming for WWW
+# Spring Boot Application - VetApp

-Part: Backend
+This is a service for recording visits to the vet